jamessandy/jamessandy/ReadMe.md

 - 💻 I’m currently working as a Data Engineer
 - ☁️ I'm interested in Data Engineering, Machine learning and Cloud Computing
 - 🛠️ I’m currently developing an AI tool
-- 📂 I’m looking to contribute to open source software
+- 📂 I’m looking to contribute to open-source software
 - ☕ Ask me about philosophy, afrobeats, and cooking
 - 🌎 The world is yours for the taking
 #